 However an ultrasound camera is also an excellent tool for both diagnosing musculoskeletal disorders and precise needle placement for injection.
 Ultrasound guidance is a basic requirement for stem cell therapy.

-Powerful Tool for Assessment
+A Powerful Tool For Assessment

 MRI and CT scans are conventionally thought of as the gold standard for diagnosing such conditions as low back and neck pain, rotator cuff injuries, nerve entrapment, carpal tunnel syndrome, torn ligaments, and other musculoskeletal conditions.
 The major disadvantages of these techniques are that they are very expensive, they are unappealing to those people who tend toward claustrophobia, and they do not show degeneration or laxity of soft tissues.
 Ultrasound, on the other hand, is done in the office within minutes and is relatively inexpensive.
 The exact location of degeneration of tissues (such as in tennis elbow and Achilles tendonitis) can be pinpointed.
 This allows for precise treatment.